 Since 1989, she has been active in scholarship of teaching and learning activities in sociology and in particular, in the Midwest Sociological Society and the American Sociological Association.
 In 2009, she applied to become editor of the American Sociological Association's sole pedagogical journal, Teaching Sociology, and she has been editor since January 2010.
-Her tenure as editor will end in December 2014.
+Her tenure as editor ended in December 2014.
 The journal receives almost two hundred manuscripts (original and revisions) a year.

 In 2011 she received the VSU College of Arts and Sciences' Excellence in Teaching award and also became the winner of VSU's Excellence in Teaching Award.
 In 2012, she won the Felton Jenkins, Jr. Hall of Fame Faculty Award for Excellence in Teaching in the University System of Georgia.
 In 2014, she won the American Sociological Association's Distinguished Contributions to Teaching Award.
 This is the ASA's highest pedagogical award.
 In 2015, she won the American Sociological Association's Section on Teaching and Learning's Hans O. Mauksch award for distinguished teaching.
 In 2016, she will be awarded the Georgia Sociological Association's Sociologist of the Year award.

 Starting a writing project is very difficult for her; while she has tried to write every day, that just doesn't fit her teaching schedule and her life, though every January 1, she makes a resolution to try it again!
 In 2013, the IDEA Center writing groups helped her to focus and commit to writing three times a week.
 This helped - she finished her 3rd book this past July!
 But once she can clear a block of time, find the right music, and can get into the flow of writing, something almost magical happens!